MicrosoftDocs/azure-docs/articles/azure-sql/database/single-database-create-quickstart.md

 # [Azure CLI](#tab/azure-cli)

 You can create an Azure resource group, server, and single database using the Azure command-line interface (Azure CLI).
-If you don't want to use the Azure Cloud Shell, [install Azure CLI](/cli/azure/install-azure-cli) on your computer.

 [!INCLUDE [cli-launch-cloud-shell-sign-in.md](../../../../includes/cli-launch-cloud-shell-sign-in.md)]